theupdateframework/specification/tuf-spec.md

   2. Otherwise, recursively search the list of delegations in order of appearance.

+    1. If the current delegation is a multi-role delegation, recursively visit each role, and check that a defined minimum number of roles agrees about non-custom metadata, i.e. length and hashes of the target (or the lack of any such metadata).

-    1. If the current delegation is a terminating delegation, then jump to step [[#fetch-target]].
+    2. If the current delegation is a terminating delegation, then jump to step [[#fetch-target]].

     2. Otherwise, if the current delegation is a